-We are a not-for-profit company.
 All additional money we make circulates directly back into projects within Gatekeeper and helps build a sustainable future for the company.

 We are excited to be working with Ra and Olly LTD, a magazine distribution service that has been in the industry for 51 years.
 Find out more about them here